 When it comes to aiming for longer lives for large and giant-breed dogs, the No. 1 rule should be "don’t super-size me."
 That’s because large- and giant-breed puppies should grow slowly, not reaching their full sizes until they are 2 to 3 years old.

-puppy diets, which keeps him from putting on too much weight too quickly.
+I tell new owners of big breeds to start their pups on foods made for specifically for large-breed puppies.
+This type of food contains lower amounts of protein and mineral supplements than regular puppy diets, whichkeeps him from putting on too much weight too quickly.
 Keeping large-breed pups slightly thin and giving them a full two to three years to reach their mature size puts less stress on the skeleton and organs.

 Staying lean and fit is also an important part of canine longevity.
 As a rule, heavier dogs have shorter life spans.
-Studies have shown that slightly underweight dogs live an average of two years longer than overweight
+Studies have shown that slightly underweight dogs live an average of two years longer than overweight dogs.

 In addition to size, genetics is undoubtedly linked to long life.
 Genes influence the rate of aging and the types of diseases to which animals are prone.
 Just as with people, the length of time an individual dog will live is likely determined in the womb.
 Factors that may affect a dog's life span include the mother’s diet during pregnancy and how long the pup’s ancestors lived.

-dogs typically live and what they usually die of.
+If you’re buying a purebred puppy of any size, ask the breeder how long her dogs typically live and what they usually die of.
 The answers can help you know what to expect from your pup’s life.

 Like this article?
 Have a point of view to share?
 Let us know!

 Take our breed quiz to find your next pet.